Saponin: Ethnobotany

 Most saponins, which readily dissolve in water, are poisonous to fish.
 Therefore, in ethnobotany, they are known for their use by indigenous people in obtaining aquatic food sources.
 Since prehistoric times, cultures throughout the world have used fish-killing plants, typically containing saponins, for fishing.

 Although prohibited by law, fish-poison plants are still widely used by indigenous tribes in Guyana.

 On the Indian subcontinent, the Gondi people use poison-plant extracts in fishing.

-In 16th century, saponins-rich plant, Agrostemma githago, was used to treat ulcers, fistulas, and hemorrhages.
+In the 16th century, a saponins-rich plant, Agrostemma githago, was used to treat ulcers, fistulas, and hemorrhages.

 Many of California's Native American tribes traditionally used soaproot (genus Chlorogalum), and/or the root of various yucca species, which contain saponin, as a fish poison.
 They would pulverize the roots, mix with water to generate a foam, then put the suds into a stream.
 This would kill or incapacitate the fish, which could be gathered easily from the surface of the water.
 Among the tribes using this technique were the Lassik, the Luiseño, and the Mattole.